How To Naturally Get Rid of Unwanted Facial Hair – This post will aid women in using natural methods to combat hirsutism.

 With the overabundance of xenoestrogens in our environment from pesticides, plastics, metal cans, cosmetics, and hormone-injected meat and poultry, is it any wonder that this is a problem?

 As I stated above, I’ve been suffering from this since I was about 19.
-This is around the same time my dad passed away, and I went through a time of major stress and an unhealthy cycle of binging and purging, which most likely messed up any hormonal sychronicity I may have had.
+This is around the same time my dad passed away, and I went through a time of major stress and an unhealthy eating cycle, which most likely messed up any hormonal synchronicity I may have had.

 Without focusing on the whys behind this unsightly condition, I’d like to share my knowledge and experience about possible treatments.